-The germ of the idea of “Cinema and the Digital Media” penned by Lev Manovich comes from the idea that “the modern digital computers were born of cinema”, and it aims to compare cinema to Konrad Zuse’s machine to make us more familiar with this idea.
-According to Manovich, if cinematography is defined as the art of writing motions, its nature involves the recording and storage of the visible data in the material form similar to a movie camera.
-The recorded data is processed in the laboratory through various steps and it is read and displayed on the screen using a projector.
-In the digital machine, the program is written on an external medium where it can be controlled (the films are punched in Zuse’s machine whereas they are stored on a hard disk in the modern computers).
-Hence, the storage medium (the punched film and hard disk) and an encoding method (chemo-optical storage, punched binary holes, and magnetic binary data) are considered to be the important components of the digital machine and cinema.
-However, given Konrad Zuse’s avid interest in the visual arts, their influence on the invention of digital machines, and the comparison between the performances of Zuse’s digital machine and cinema, the technological interpretation of Oedipus complex by Manovich, based on which the child (digital machine) murders his father (cinema), sounds acceptable.
-In a non-tragic twist, it forms the basis for the integration of the media.
+Lev Manovich’s idea of Cinema and the Digital Media originated from the concept that modern digital computers were born out of cinema.
+It aims to compare cinema to Konrad Zuse’s machine to make the idea more accessible.
+Manovich defines cinematography as the art of writing motions, which involves recording and storing visible data in a material form, much like a movie camera.
+The recorded data is processed in the laboratory through various steps, then read and displayed on the screen using a projector.
+In digital machines, the program is written on an external medium where it can be controlled, with films punched in Zuse’s machine, while they are stored on a hard disk in modern computers.
+Therefore, the storage medium (punched film and hard disk) and an encoding method (chemo-optical storage, punched binary holes, and magnetic binary data) are significant components of both the digital machine and cinema.

 “Neo: Do you always look at it encoded?